mfinelli/recueil/IMPLEMENTATION.md

 ### What actually works end to end

-Pairing, direct capture (single frame — see DESIGN.md §3h for why multi-frame is deferred), favicon capture, upload to R2, and backend ingestion via `recueil agent` have all been confirmed working together against a real deployed Worker and a real Postgres instance — not just unit-tested in isolation.
+Pairing, direct capture (including embedded-iframe inlining — see DESIGN.md §3h), favicon capture, upload to R2, and backend ingestion via `recueil agent` have all been confirmed working together against a real deployed Worker and a real Postgres instance — not just unit-tested in isolation.
 A captured page shows up as a real row in `captures` with a real `favicon_path`, the same as if it had come through any other path.

 Concretely, what's built in `extension/`: